telekom-mms/ansible-bad-and-good-practices/README.md

 A collection of good and bad Ansible code examples.
 ## Contributing

-If you want to contribute you can create a merge request for a good or a bad Ansible code example.
-If you think you've found a bad practice, insert your code example in the "bad_practices" folder.
-For a good practice in the "good_practices" folder.
-After you've created the merge request, a bunch of people will get notified and will discuss the incoming changes in your merge request.
+If you want to contribute you can create a merge request so other colleagues will discuss the code with you.
+Make sure to add both, a good and a bad practice to your code example.

 Make sure that:
 - your code won't contain credentials